desoukya/dot/README.md

 ,rn - toggle relative numbers
 ,ws - toggle white space
 ,sn - edit Coc snippets
+ * - search for references to the word cursor is on

 //sort lines
 ,v - highlight the lines - :sort ui